The May 2021 security update or patch has started rolling out for a number of Samsung devices including the likes of the Galaxy S21 and more.

 Galaxy Z Series and Foldables

 While the S Series is the most popular, the Galaxy Z Series includes a number of foldables with flexible displays that straddle various form factors.
 The May 2021 security update has dropped for the Galaxy Z Flip 5G with further Samsung foldables likely to follow suit in the coming days and weeks.
 The OG Galaxy Fold, well, the fixed version also started receiving the latest security patch recently too.
-This was followed by the 5G version of the Fold just a few days later.
+This was followed by the 5G version of the Fold just a few days later and by the Galaxy Z Fold 2 update just before the end of the month in the US.

 - Galaxy Fold — F900FXXU5EUD7